jmillerbrooks/mod_1_git_lab/README.md

 We first took a few steps to clean our data.
 Many entries present in the tn movie budgets set are not present in imdb, we used an inner join to drop these entries.
 Additionally, we had missing values for runtime minutes, but did not use this variable in our analysis, so left these entries in place.
 You can find our cleaning work in the documents labeled 'Joined_EDA_with_ratios.ipynb' and 'data_prep' in <a href="https://github.com/jmillerbrooks/mod_1_git_lab/additional_notebooks/">this repo.</a> Our main changes were changing dollar values represented as strings to numeric, creating a profit column from budget and gross, creating an ROI column, and extracting year from release_date.

 We next took a look at distributions of genre, profit, and budget, and created visualizations to present our findings.
-You can find a summary of our results in the visualizations included in the Results section below.
+All of our visualizations are in the visualizations notebook in the main folder of this repository, and you can find a summary of our results in the visualizations included in the Results section below.

 ## Results